tymoyato/Kitay-Gorod/README.md

 ## Run this command

-This will clone the repo to the current pat
+This will clone the repo to the current path

 ```bash
   bash -i <(wget -qO- https://raw.githubusercontent.com/tymoyato/tmp/main/run.sh)